enkidevs/curriculum/airtable/introduction/airtable-views/airtable-making-views.md

 ---
 ## Content

-Consider that you are trying to create a new product, and would like to make a market research.
+Consider that you are trying to create a new product, and would like to do a market research.
 This would include sending out forms for users to fill in and further analyzing the gathered data.

 In Airtable, you can create a Form view, which can be sent to your users to complete.
 Each completion is recorded in the table, and it can be seen in the main view.